kevin940726/define-messages/README.md

 plugins: ["define-messages/babel/transform-remove"];
 ```

 Enable it in client side and to completely remove the `defineMessages()` call in the build.
-It can enable bundler like `webpack` to tree-shake the messages inside the function so that you won't accidentally bundle lots of messages you don't use into your build files.
+It can enable uglifier like `uglifyJS` to perform dead-code elimination and remove the messages inside the function so that you won't accidentally bundle lots of messages you don't use into your build files.

 ### babel-plugin-extract